$48,448Average Value$34Average Price per Sq Ft4Homes For Sale

 On the neighborhood's east side, homes are mostly American Foursquares from the early 1900s.
 Some have been well-maintained over the years while others need significant repairs.
 They sit close together on hilly streets overlooking the nearby mountains.
 Front lawns are usually small, and garages are rare, so residents park on residential streets.
 Homes are similar on the west side, though lot sizes are sometimes bigger and flanked by mature trees.
 Prices range from about $40,000 to about $60,000 and are usually based on the condition of the house.

-Prospect Housing Development is on the east side and offers units to low-income residents with one to four bedrooms.
+Prospect Homes is on the east side and offers one- to four-bedroom rentals to low-income residents.
 The housing complex recently underwent renovations when significant structural issues were identified.
 Residents had to move out in March 2023, and as of January 2025, they have been invited to move back into their homes.

-Regarding crime, Prospect-Woodvale scores a 6 out of 10 on the CAP Index, two points higher than the national average.
+Regarding crime, Prospect-Woodvale scores a 6 out of 10 on the CAP Index Crime Score, two points higher than the national average.

 Public schools rated C-minus to C with college credit options